ArielYat/Whatsapp-bot-Project/README.md

 - `Define permission for [permission type] - [Admin/Regular/Muted]` - defines the permission level required for a certain type of commands.
     - For example: Define permission filters - Admin.
     - Permission types: filters, tags, handle_Filters, handle_Tags, handle_Birthdays, handle_Shows, handle_Other.
-- `Mute [person tag]` - mutes the tagged person so they aren't able to use commands.
+- `Mute [person tag]` - mutes the tagged person, so they aren't able to use commands.
     - For example: Mute @Joseph.
 - `Unmute person [person tag]` - unmutes the tagged person.
     - For example: Unmute @Joseph.
 - `Show function permissions` - displays the permissions levels of the different types of commands.
 - `Show people permissions` - displays the permissions levels of the people in the group.